ninogarcia/Case-Study-Using-R-and-PowerBI/README.md

 ## ASK

-Task: Analyze employee attrition rates by department, educational field, age group, and gender to identify patterns and develop retention strategies.
+Task: Analyze employee attrition rates by department, educational field, age group, and gender to identify patterns and to help HR develop retention strategies.

 Description: To address the issue of employee attrition, we need to analyze the attrition rates of each department, educational field, age group, and gender to identify patterns and develop targeted retention strategies.